Stefanie MöllbornProfessor of Sociology

-I am an Associate Professor of Sociology at Stockholm University.
+I am Professor of Sociology at Stockholm University.
 I am also affiliated with the Institute of Behavioral Science at the University of Colorado Boulder.
 Before joining the faculty at Stockholm University, I was a Professor of Sociology at the University of Colorado Boulder.
 I received my Ph.D. in Sociology from Stanford University in 2006.

 I specialize in understanding the health and development of children and youth in today’s rapidly changing societies.
 I use both statistical analyses of longitudinal national surveys and in-depth qualitative studies of local samples in my work.
 Combining these different methods allows me to achieve my primary research aims: identifying demographic trends related to social inequalities among children and youth, then seeking to understand the processes underlying these trends by engaging with and developing theory rooted in sociological social psychology and the life course perspective.
 Current and recent funders include the US National Science Foundation, National Institutes of Health, and the William and Flora Hewlett Foundation.